pittcsc/pittcswiki/src/guides/skills/getting-started-with-x/web-dev.md

 Web development touches a surprising number of software engineering projects.
 Even if you aren't interested in web development as a profession, having a general understanding of web development can be useful for when you inevitably encounter it.

+A solid chunk of web development is divvied up into three types of job areas: the front end, the back end, and full-stack.

+A **Front-End Web Developer** focuses on the "look" and "feel" of a website.
+They're the ones that interpret design mockups and turn them into code.
+The front end also handles digesting any data received from the back end and displaying it effectively for the user.

+A **Back-End Web Developer**'s work lies behind the scenes but is generally crucial for medium to large-scale websites, especially those with heavy amounts of data or information.
+A back-end developer might manage a database and work with the front-end developer on querying the data or set up a server for the website to run on.

+**Fullstack Developers** work at both ends of the spectrum, completing front-end and back-end tasks.
+They might not specialize, but they have a general breadth of knowledge that allows them to be flexible for the project at hand.

 Beyond the plethora of tools and apps on the web used every day, many widely-used desktop apps are actually web applications, just running on your desktop.
 For example, Visual Studio Code, Discord, and Slack all use [Electron](https://www.electronjs.org/), a framework for developing cross-platform desktop applications with web development toolsets.

 Ultimately, the web is one of the fastest and easiest ways that your application can make its way to a user, so understanding web development can enable you to make impactful software quickly.